Vermont women make history on election night

 She used Winooski’s diversity as an example of what Vermont can work toward and learn.

-“That just shows exactly what we want to see across the state of Vermont is embracing our diversity and showing it can be showing up in community and reading stories and prompting youth literacy and it can also mean getting into the statehouse and showing that you can be a true leader at the same time," said Small.
+“That just shows exactly what we want to see across the state of Vermont is embracing our diversity and showing it can be showing up in the community and reading stories and prompting youth literacy and it can also mean getting into the Statehouse and showing that you can be a true leader at the same time," said Small.

 Small says her drag career is not over, though she will have a lot more on her plate to prioritize.